-Unrestricted - These consist of net position which do not meet the definition of the two (2) preceding categories.
+Unrestricted - This consists of net positions which do not meet the definition of the two (2) preceding categories.

 Net Position Flow Assumption

 Sometimes PRDH will fund outlays for a particular purpose from both restricted (e.g., restricted notes or grant proceeds) and unrestricted resources.
 In order to calculate the amounts to report as restricted net position and unrestricted net position in the government-wide financial statements, the PRDH's policy is to consider whether the restricted net position to have been depleted before unrestricted net position is applied.